 University of Nevada - Reno MA in Modern Languages

 Modern Languages is a concentration offered under the linguistics and comparative literature major at University of Nevada - Reno.
-We’ve gathered data and other essential information about the master’s degree program in modern languages, such as diversity of students, how many students graduated in recent times, and more.
+Here, you’ll find out more about the major master’s degree program in modern languages, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.

 How Much Does a Master’s in Modern Languages from UNR Cost?